Adalab/modulo-2-evaluacion-final-NormaDeveloper/README.md

 ![](https://i.imgur.com/zehbmMj.png)
 ![](https://i.imgur.com/soz1DM9.png)

-## Assignment
+## Description

-The exercise consists of developing a web application to search for anime series, which allows us to un/mark series as favorites and save them in local storage.
+This is a web application to search for anime series, which allows us to un/mark series as favorites and save them in local storage.
+It is developed with mobile-first responsive layout.

 ### Tech stack and Tools